Compare Luther and Calvin.

 A radical group believing in adult baptism and separation of church and state.

-What was the purpose of the Diet of Worms?
+What were the causes and effects of the sale of indulgences?

-What was the result of the Diet of Worms?
+What were the causes and effects of Luther's refusal to recant at the Diet of Worms?

-What was the significance of the German Peasants' Revolt?
+What were the causes and effects of the German Peasants' Revolt?